 The MESP is a long range plan that integrates infrastructure requirements for existing and future land use with environmental assessment planning principles.
-These plans examine and infrastructure system in order to outline a framework for planning for subsequent projects and/or developments.
+These plans examine an infrastructure system in order to outline a framework for planning for subsequent projects and/or developments.
 At a minimum the MESP addresses Phase 1 and 2 of the Municipal Class Environmental Assessment ("EA") process.
 Master planning provides the municipality with a broad framework through which the need and justification for specific projects can be established and the environmental assessment process can be satisfied.

 The intent of the Study is to integrate the MESP and Secondary Plan processes.
 When these planning documents are prepared simultaneously, alternatives can be assessed taking into account land use and servicing issues while addressing a preferred alternative which minimizes, to the extent possible, the impact on the community, natural environment and the economy.
 The integrated approach satisfies the requirements of the Class EA and the Planning Act.
-Documentation and supporting technical reports prepared through the MESP process have been provided to review agencies for review and comment as required and to the public for review and comment.
+Documentation and supporting technical reports prepared through the MESP process have been provided to the public and review agencies for review and comment, as required.